miguecrea/GPP_Research/README.md

 ### Back to path finding

 We already implemented A* path finding with a small optimisation during the semester, but it was not 100% suitable for my needs.
 The problem was that the basic implementation doesn't account for the size of the group.
 My solution for that was to crop the portals by the size of the group.
-This worked in cases when a group was not to large.
+This worked in cases when a group was not too large.
 My second approach for the problem was to offset the final path point perpendicular to the direction where the agents will come from.
 As you can see below, this works nice for single line formations, but not for larger groups.
-Althought it isn't the perfect solution, I wil let this for now.
+Althought it isn't the perfect solution, I will let this for now.

 ![Moving next to obstacle](https://user-images.githubusercontent.com/114002276/211942830-b2a34321-3877-4a3b-9fa8-f956dcfbf4ed.gif)